Applicants need to contact the testing company directly to have official test scores sent to the GSAPP Admissions Office.

 For more information on advanced placement & advanced standing, please click here.

 M. ARCH, M.S.
 HP, M.S.
 UP, M.S.
 CCCP, and NY/P begin in the fall semester.

 M.S.
 AAD, M.S.
 RED, M.S.
 AUD, and Intro programs begin in the summer.
 Please visit the academic calendar for specific dates.

 We do not accept transfer students.
 Students must first apply and be accepted to one of our programs.

 In some rare cases, M. Arch applicants are admitted directly to 2nd year, allowing them to complete the degree in 2 years rather than 3.
 For more information please click here.

-Columbia GSAPP’s Master of Architecture (M.Arch) and Master of Science in Advanced Architectural Design (M.S.AAD) are now designated as a STEM programs.
+Columbia GSAPP’s Master of Architecture (M.Arch) , Master of Science in Advanced Architectural Design (M.S.AAD), and Master of Science in Architecture and Urban Design (M.S.AUD) are now designated as STEM programs.

-At this time, the STEM designation only applies to the M. Arch and MSAAD programs.
+At this time, the STEM designation only applies to the M. Arch, MSAAD, and MSAUD programs.